-- (1) Written Procedure: The alcohol and drug abuse treatment program shall develop and implement a written procedure for assessing each client's treatment needs based on the "Chemical Dependency Placement, Continued Stay, and Discharge Criteria" incorporated by reference in Attachment A (Adult Criteria) and Attachment B (Adolescent Criteria) and on this rule. - (2) Assessment to Include: The diagnostic assessment shall be documented in the permanent client record.
-It shall consist of both the elements described in the placement criteria and cultural identification including, but not limited to, the client's cultural background level of acculturation, knowledge of own culture, primary language, spiritual or religious beliefs and attitudes toward alcohol and other drug use.
+(1) Written Procedure: The alcohol and drug abuse treatment program shall develop and implement a written procedure for assessing each client's treatment needs based on the "Chemical Dependency Placement, Continued Stay, and Discharge Criteria" incorporated by reference in Attachment A (Adult Criteria) and Attachment B (Adolescent Criteria) and on this rule.

+(2) Assessment to Include: The diagnostic assessment shall be documented in the permanent client record.
+It shall consist of both the elements described in the placement criteria and cultural identification including, but not limited to, the client's self-identified cultural background, level of acculturation, knowledge of own culture, primary language, spiritual or religious interests, and attitudes toward alcohol and other drug use.

 [ED.
-NOTE: The Attachments referenced in this rule are not printed in the OAR compilation.
-Copies are available from the agency.]
+NOTE: Attachments referenced in this rule are available from the agency.]
+Stat.
+Auth.: ORS 409.410 & ORS 409.420